mysql/mysql-utilities/doc/man/mysqldbcompare.rst

   * --changes-for=server1 - The object definition on server1 is the object to be
     transformed and is used to produce the difference or transformation compared to the definition on server2.
-The output therefore will be the transformation needed to make the object on server1 like the object on server2.
+The output therefore is the transformation needed to make the object on server1 like the object on server2.
   * --changes-for=server2 - The object definition on server2 is the object to be
     transformed and is used to produce the difference or transformation compared to the definition on server1.
-The output therefore will be the transformation needed to make the object on server2 like the object on server1.
+The output therefore is the transformation needed to make the object on server2 like the object on server1.

 The default direction is server1.

-You must provide login information such as user, host, password, etc. for a user that has the appropriate rights to access all objects in the operation.
+You must provide connection parameters such as user, host, password, and so forth, for a user that has the appropriate rights to access all objects in the operation.

-If the utility is to be run on a server that has binary logging enabled, and you do not want the compare steps logged, you can disable the binary logging (if turned on) of the compare by using the :option:`--disable-binary-logging` option and will be re-enabled on exit.
+If the utility is to be run on a server that has binary logging enabled, and you do not want the comparison steps logged, use the :option:`--disable-binary-logging` option.

 OPTIONS
 -------